gpape/RxConveniences/README.md

 ### Additional bindings

-Adds more reactive bindings for common properties, like `UIView.tintColor`.
+Adds more reactive bindings for common properties, e.g., `UIView.tintColor`.

 ### Collective bindings

-Adds, by extending [CollectiveSwift](https://github.com/gpape/CollectiveSwift), simple reactive bindings for *collections* of common objects.
+Extends [CollectiveSwift](https://github.com/gpape/CollectiveSwift) to provide reactive bindings for *collections* of common objects.
 Paired with outlet collections from storyboards, you can do a lot with a little code.
 For example: